pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 GABARITO: C

-Item.
 23. Analise a texto a seguir:

 " Analyzing an algorithm has come to mean predicting the resources that the algorithm requires.
 Occasionally, resources such as memory, communication bandwidth, or computer hardware are